The professional staff have years of experience in teaching, training, consulting and provision of clinical services to youth and families.

 Bob received his BA in political science at UCLA and a MA in political theory at the University of Maryland.
 Applying his knowledge of social psychology that links individual and social liberation, Bob received his masters in social work (MSW) at New Mexico Highlands University.
 When not serving the needs of young people and their families, Bob devotes time and energy to baseball, rock n roll, and community activism.

-Before Marisol began her journey with The Sky Center, she was born and raised in the heart of the valley in Española, NM and graduated from Española Valley High School.
-She furthered her education at New Mexico Highlands University in Las Vegas, NM.
-Upon graduating with a Bachelors in Social Work, she began as Spanish interpreter for The Sky Center’s free family counseling.
-She quickly moved into her essential role as Office Manager and supervises a team of interpreters while overseeing and coordinating The Sky Center/NMSIP’s day-to-day office procedures and systems and serves as the principal source of information to student trainees and staff on policies, procedures, programs, and office activities.
+Marisol was born and raised in northern New Mexico, the heart of the valley, Española.
+She graduated from Española Valley High School and then continued her education at NM Highlands University in Las Vegas, NM.
+Upon graduating in 2014 with a Bachelor’s in Social Work, she began as a Spanish interpreter for The Sky Center’s free family counseling services.
+She was quickly promoted to Office Manager, supporting day-to-day office procedures and systems and serving as a principal source of information for student trainees and staff on policies, procedures, programs, and office activities.
+After completing her Master of Clinical Social Work in May of 2022, Marisol accepted a new role as the Associate Director that supports the development, implementation, and promotion of The Sky Center’s youth suicide prevention services and direct clinical services to clients.

 Office Assistant/Spanish Interpreter